k-o-c-o/LearnWithNaina/README.md

 ## ## ✨ Highlights

-- 👩‍🏫 Designed and developed a full-stack Learning Management System for my personal English tutoring platform.
+- Designed and developed a full stack Learning Management System for my personal English tutoring platform.
-- 👥 Currently supporting **3 active students** using the platform for accessing course materials and lesson resources.
+- Currently supporting **3 active students** using the platform for accessing course materials and lesson resources.
-- 🔐 Implemented secure JWT authentication with bcrypt password hashing and role-based authorization.
+-  Implemented secure JWT authentication with bcrypt password hashing and role based authorization.
-- 📚 Built complete course enrollment and lesson management workflows for students.
+- Built complete course enrollment and lesson management workflows for students.
-- 📄 Integrated an in-browser PDF reader with zoom controls for seamless learning.
+- Integrated a PDF reader with zoom controls for seamless learning.
-- ☁️ Implemented Cloudinary-based PDF storage with Multer for efficient file uploads.
+- Implemented Cloudinary based PDF storage with Multer for efficient file uploads.
-- 👨‍🏫 Developed separate Student and Tutor dashboards with protected routes.
+- Developed separate Student and Tutor dashboards with protected routes.
-- 🔄 Built a RESTful backend using Express.js and MongoDB.
+- Built a RESTful backend using Express.js and MongoDB.
-- ⚛️ Created a responsive React application with React Router and Axios.
+- Created a responsive React application with React Router and Axios.
-- 🚀 Deployed the application using Render, Vercel and MongoDB Atlas.
+- Deployed the application using Render, Vercel and MongoDB Atlas.

 ---